top of page

 We have the opportunity to live the principles of Mindfulness, Non-violence, Mind-body-holism, Unity and Organicity in all aspects of our life.
 There are many supporting modalities that work with these principles also.
 Along with Hakomi, have you tried out Cranio-Sacral therapy?
 Acupuncture?
 German New Medicine?
 Homeopathy?
 These are my healing go-to modalities for my body-mind-holism health.

 I use these principles as my standard for health and wellbeing sovereignty, taking me deeper into trusting the innate healing impule that we all and each have towards full health.
 It is my job to notice where I get in the way of my mind-body health, and to attend to softening those barriers.
+This is bringing Hakomi to life.

 Image by bady abbas